-Formed in 2013, the Hazing Prevention and Education Committee seeks to develop an array of evidence based practices to target student organizations and other university constituencies in an effort to shift the campus culture concerning hazing.
+Formed in 2013, the Hazing Prevention and Education Committee seeks to develop an array of practices to educate student organizations and other university constituencies in an effort to shift the campus culture concerning hazing.
 Our committee strives to formulate recommendations to equip students, faculty, staff, and other stakeholders who work with student organizations with the skills and tools to proactively address hazing and intervene as appropriate.
-Through our committee’s work and partnerships, our aim is to cultivate a community where every student organization makes the choice to treat each member with respect and dignity.